-- 4.1 Tenancies can quite often break down within a year due, for example, to financial problems, lack of support and / or mental health issues.
-Abertay will be proactive and carry out an initial financial health check with the new tenant to ensure that all appropriate benefits are applied for and their income is maximised. - 4.2 If the new tenant is to claim Universal Credit then along with Welfare support, we will offer digital assistance to enable the tenant to manage their claim online.

-- 4.3 A new tenant visit will be carried out after a short period of time to check for any signs of previously unidentified vulnerability or hints that the tenancy might be at risk.
-We will either refer or signpost tenants to the appropriate support agencies such as Citizens Advice Bureau, Money Advice, DCC's Connect Team, Brooksbank Centre, Shelter etc. - 4.4 Our Retirement Housing Co-ordinators and other operational staff will often come across tenants who may be identified as being at risk and who may require additional support.
-In those situations the Retirement Housing Coordinator / Welfare Officer / Housing Officer / rent team can contact the Social Work Department in order for an assessment of the tenant's needs to be carried out. - 4.5 fficers can also arrange for support to be provided by Positive Steps or Home Scotland.
-This may be at the request of the tenant or where the Officer feels that the condition of the home and / or vulnerability of the tenant would benefit from help to develop their skills in budgeting, housekeeping etc. The support will only be arranged with the agreement of the individual.
+- 4.1 Tenancies can quite often break down within a year due, for example, to financial problems, lack of support and/or mental health issues.
+The Association will be proactive and carry out an initial financial health check with the new tenant to ensure that all appropriate benefits are applied for and their income is maximised. - 4.2 If the new tenant is to claim Universal Credit then along with Welfare Support, we will offer digital assistance to enable the tenant to manage their claim on-line. - 4.3 A new tenant visit will be carried out after a short period of time to check for any signs of previously unidentified vulnerability or hints that the tenancy might be at risk.
+We will either refer or signpost tenants to the appropriate support agencies such as Citizens Advice Bureau, Money Advice, DCC's Connect Team, Brooksbank Centre, Shelter, etc. - 4.4 Our Retirement Housing Coordinators and other operational staff may identify tenants who may be being at risk and who may require additional support.
+In those situations the Retirement Housing Coordinator / Tenancy Sustainment Officer / Housing Officer / Income Team can contact the Social Work Department in order for an assessment of the tenant's needs to be carried out. - 4.5 Officers can also arrange for support to be provided by Positive Steps.
+This may be at the request of the tenant or where the Officer feels that the condition of the home and/or vulnerability of the tenant would benefit from help to develop their skills in budgeting, housekeeping etc. The support will only be arranged with the agreement of the tenant.

-5. Tackling Fuel Poverty.
+5. Tackling Fuel Poverty

-Abertay has been able to fund an Energy Efficiency Advisor (to Summer 2019) who will provide energy advice and assistance to our tenants.
-They can provide advice on fuel tariffs, how to reduce bills, energy efficiency measures, advocacy work resolving individuals debts with energy suppliers, and other advice and referral work.
+5.1 The Association has a Tenancy Sustainment Officer who will provide energy advice and assistance to our tenants.
+They can provide advice on how to reduce bills, energy efficiency measures and other advice and referral work.

-6. Antisocial Behaviour and Harassment
+6. Anti-Social Behaviour

-Abertay will help tenants maintain the quiet enjoyment of their homes by responding to complaints made about their neighbours.
+6.1 The Association will help tenants to maintain the quiet enjoyment of their homes by responding to complaints made about their neighbours.
 Our objective is to attempt to resolve complaints consistently, sensitively and to the reasonable satisfaction of all.
-Further guidance can be found in our Neighbour Disputes and Antisocial Behaviour Policy.
+Further guidance can be found in the Anti-Social Behaviour Policy.